 2. Click the External Applicants tab located under the Applicants section.

 3. Click the blue button Get started.

-Note: if you don't wish to receive this message again, click the box to the left of Don’t show this again.
+Note: to stop receiving this message, check the box for Don't show this again.

-- Next, all remaining records not found by email are searched using the hashed names
+- Next, all remaining records not found by email are searched using hashed names.

-7. Handshake will retrieve details on your historical interactions in the last 12 months with these matched candidates.
+9. Handshake will retrieve details on your historical interactions in the last 24 months with these matched candidates.
 Results will be shared with you through your Customer Success Manager.

-- Handshake does not report on candidates that you have not interacted with in this 12-month period
+- Handshake does not report on candidates that you have not interacted with in the last 24 months.

 How Handshake anonymizes candidate data